 SCHEDULE OF EVENTS

-Registration and Social: 5:00 pm to 8:30 pm at the Prestige Hudson Bay Lodge, Cascade Room.
-Pick up your conference package, socialize with fellow birders and confirm your trip selections for Saturday morning.
+Registration and Social: 5:00 pm to 8:30 pm at the Prestige Vernon Hotel, O’Keefe/Ellison Room.
+Pick up your conference package, socialize with fellow birders, sign the Conference waiver form, and make your field trip selections for Saturday morning.
 There will be appetizers and a cash bar.

 Breakfast: 5:30 AM to 6:00 AM, prior to field trips.